siwS/rails-console-access-check/README.md

 ## Configuration

-In order to configure the access checker for your application you have to set these options:
+In order to configure the `ConsoleAccessCheck` for your application you need to set the following options:

--sensitive_tables_model
+- sensitive_tables_model: the model that contains the Sensitive Tables to be protected

--user_permissions_model
+- user_permissions_model: the model that contains the mapping for the User Permissions for the `sensitive_tables_model`

--raise_error
+- raise_error: enable raising a PermissionsError on unauthorised access

--use_group_access
+- use_group_access: enable checking users' groups permissions instead of individual permissions

--lot_to_db
+- log_to_db: enable logging unauthorised access attempts to the DB

--logging_table
+- logging_table: logging table

-You can add the following code in your application.rb file:
+The configuration can be added in the application.rb file:

 ```ruby
   ConsoleAccessCheck.configure do |config|